 Our model is consistent with three central features of the Paris Agreement's structure.
 First is the notion that Paris seeks to recenter domestic politics into the implementation of international climate goals (Falkner 2016).
-Leaders choose their own commitments rather than accepting the terms of legally binding reduction targets, as with the Kyoto Protocol (Keohane and Oppenheimer 2016).
-This institutional arrangement makes understanding the domestic political considerations surrounding the setting of commitments paramount.
-Second is the idea that leaders set pledges, their nationally determined contributions, and then must enact policies designed to fulfill the commitment made in the pledge.
-In the model, the incumbent party sets a commitment and then effort into mitigation strategies to meet the target is exerted in the future.
-Third is that these goals are not enforced formally; climate laggards incur some type of reputational cost from being "named and shamed" for failing to comply with their targets (Bodansky 2016; Jacquet and Jamieson 2016).
-Along these lines, we consider how the domestic electoral competition between political parties entices leaders to set different types of commitments in the shadow of possible shaming.
+Leaders choose their own commitments rather than accepting the terms of legally binding reduction targets, as with the Kyoto Protocol (Keohane and Oppenheimer 2016), which makes understanding the domestic political considerations surrounding the setting of commitments paramount.
+Second is the idea that leaders first determine NDCs and then must enact policies designed to fulfill the commitment made in the pledge.
+In the model, the incumbent party sets a commitment and then costly effort into mitigation strategies to meet the target is exerted in the future.
+Third is that these goals are not enforced formally; climate laggards incur reputational costs known as "naming and shaming" for failing to comply with their targets (Bodansky 2016; Jacquet and Jamieson 2016).
+We consider how the domestic electoral competition between political parties entices leaders to set different commitments in the shadow of possible international shaming.

 Our analysis uncovers two relevant mechanisms through which domestic politics affect climate commitments.
-First, devoid of electoral considerations, leaders may care about implementing climate goals on pure policy grounds.
+First, leaders may tie the hands of the opposition party and pick commitments to bring downstream policy measures closer to their preferred outcomes.
+Even devoid of electoral considerations, leaders may care about implementing climate goals on pure policy grounds.
 Leaders have policy preferences over possible levels of effort and can tailor their pledges to ensure that their preferred policies are implemented in the future.
 In particular, when elections are relatively insensitive to climate policy, the Green party can tie the hands of the Brown party after the election with an ambitious target.
 That is, the Green party can design their pledge in order to force the Brown party to enact policy closer to the Green party's policy preference.

 A second set of incentives relates to the value of office-holding.
 If winning elections is leaders' dominant consideration, then they set commitments in order to maximize their electoral prospects based on the anticipated costs of downstream mitigation measures to voters.
 The Green party faces an electoral disadvantage against the Brown party in this regard because the Green party would ex ante prefer to implement a more ambitious mitigation strategy than the median voter.
 The Brown party can leverage this advantage by counterintuitively embracing a lofty climate commitment.
-This is because, if Paris's institutional effects are strong, meaning the costs from shaming are sufficiently large, the Green party is willing to fulfill more ambitious pledges while the Brown party is not.
+If the cost of being shamed is sufficiently large, the Green party will try to fulfill more ambitious pledges while the Brown party will not.
 The Brown party chooses an ambitious target, knowing it would not comply and would be shamed.
 However, the Green party would be willing to exert costly mitigation efforts in order to meet the goal, and this makes the Green party electorally unattractive to the median voter.
+Interestingly, while the commitment itself is uniform across national parties, voters' expectations about each party's likelihood of meeting it are different, which generates electoral incentives to exploit Paris's structure by anti-environmental parties (cf. Bagashka and Stone 2013).
 Ambitious climate commitments can therefore be leveraged in order to maximize electoral prospects based on how those commitments chart future national implementation measures and their subsequent costliness for voters.